Geoexchange is the often overlooked renewable energy source that sits below your building. It also makes for a perfect match with radiant systems.

-Unlike outdoor temperatures that fluctuate with the changing seasons, the temperature of the soil four to six feet beneath the ground remains relatively consistent year-round for a given location.
-A ground source or earth energy geothermal system taps into earth’s natural heating and cooling properties through an underground loop heat exchanger system connected to an electric heat pump within your home or business.
+Unlike outdoor temperatures that fluctuate with the changing seasons, the temperature of the earth four to six feet beneath the ground remains relatively consistent year-round for a given location.
+A geoexchange system, sometimes called geothermal, takes advantage of this consistent temperature as a low-temperature heat exchanger and connects to an electric heat pump.

 Components of the RAUGEO system: